Call for proposals 1st round 2024

 Requirements for applicants

 Eligible applicants are primarily pre-graduate medical students.
-However, students from other disciplines doing a research year at OUH may also apply including clinical patient related research, research of epidemiology, experimental laboratory research and Health Services research.
+However, students from other disciplines doing a research year at OUH may also apply.
+Research within all health disciplines including clinical patient related research, research of epidemiology, experimental laboratory research and Health Services research is covered by the OUH Pre-graduate Fund.

 The application must be submitted by the pre-graduate student.
 However, please note that the pre-graduate student must be supervised in drawing up the application and that the supervisor must approve the application prior to submission.

 - The pre-graduate student must play a significant role in the proposed research activity and the tasks and motivation for conducting a research year and the particular research project must be clearly described in the application.

 Only projects which have already obtained approval from the University of Southern Denmark (SDU) before the application deadline are eligible.